ubclxing/Statistical_Learning_Short_Course_at_Data_Science_Bootcamp_USask_13June2023/Section 1/README.md

 # Session 1: R/RStudio Installation + Introduction + Data Management
 This session covers the initial steps to get started with R and RStudio, introduces the basics of R programming, and focuses on data management techniques.
-It is led by Lina as the Teaching Assistant, with support from tutors Kyle and Jing.
+It is led by Lina as the Teaching Assistant, with support from Kyle and Jing as tutors.

 ## Overview
 In this section, we will cover the following topics: